dotnet/EntityFramework.Docs/entity-framework/core/modeling/constructors.md

 ```
 A few things to notice about this:
 * The constructor is private, since it is only ever called by EF Core, and there is another public constructor for general use.
-* The code using the injected service (i.e. the context) is defensive against it being `null` to handle cases where EF Core is not creating the instance.
+* The code using the injected service (that is, the context) is defensive against it being `null` to handle cases where EF Core is not creating the instance.
 * Because service is stored in a read/write property it will be reset when the entity is attached to a new context instance.

 > [!WARNING]